cal-itp/benefits/docs/product-and-design/analytics.md

 # Analytics

-The Cal-ITP Benefits application uses Amplitude to collect specific user properties and event data to analyze application usage.
+The [Cal-ITP Benefits application](https://benefits.calitp.org/) uses [Amplitude](https://amplitude.com/) to collect specific user and event data properties to analyze application usage.

 ## Information not collected

+The following user attributes are *not* collected:

-- IP Address
+- IP address
 - Designated Market Area (DMA)

 See the [Amplitude analytics code on GitHub](https://github.com/cal-itp/benefits/blob/dev/benefits/core/templates/core/includes/analytics.html#L30).

 ## User information collected

-A combination of default and application-specific custom user properties are collected for each user who visits Cal-ITP Benefits.
+A combination of default and application-specific custom user properties are collected for each user who visits the [Cal-ITP Benefits](https://benefits.calitp.org/) application.

 ### Default Amplitude user properties collected

+The following attributes are collected from the browser of every user who visits the application, provided the browser does not block the tracking library:

 - Platform
 - Device type